touhoumj/gensou/README.md

 # Gensou
-Rudimentary implementation of the Touhou Gensou Mahjong 4N server.
+Rudimentary implementation of the Touhou Unreal Mahjong 4N server.

 ### Why?
 The game released in 2014 and it is not being sold anymore.